(Hong Kong Island>Peng Chau>Lantau>Cheung Chau>Hong Kong Island)

 Peng Chau, Cheung Chau and Lantau are also connected by Inter-Island Ferry and another ferry connects Peng Chau with Nim Shue Wan at Discovery Bay and the Trappist Monastery on Lantau.

-8-30am* or 10am* "Ordinary Ferry" Central Ferry Pier 6 to Peng Chau
+8-30am* or 10am* "Ordinary Ferry Service" Central Ferry Pier 6 to Peng Chau

 11-55pm Inter-Island Ferry Peng Chau to Mui Wo (Lantau)

 2-00pm Inter-Island Ferry Mui Wo to Cheung Chau via Chi Ma Wan

 5-15pm** or 6-20pm** "Ordinary Ferry" Cheung Chau to Central Ferry Pier 5